 Veit is the editor of the American Food in History book series with Michigan State University Press.
-The first book in the series, Food in the Civil War Era: The North, was released in May 2014 and won Gourmand International’s award for best cookbook in a series published in the United States.
-The second book, Food in the Civil War Era: The South, will be released in Spring 2015.
+The first book in the series, Food in the Civil War Era: The North, was released in May 2014.
+The book won Gourmand International’s award for best cookbook in a series published in the United States and was a finalist for the 2015 award in food history from the International Association of Culinary Professionals.
+The second book in the series, Food in the Civil War Era: The South, will be released in May 2015.